Danger

 dictionaries¶

 A dictionary also known as a Mapping contains key-value pairs, the values can be any Python object but not the keys.
 I think this is the most important data structure to know as it can hold all the other data structures.
-In your programming journey you will come across JSON_ which you can read and write as dictionaries in Python
+In programming I have to deal with JSON which I can read and write as dictionaries in Python

 requirements¶